silviu-toderita/battlebricks_timer/README.md

 [![Battlebricks Timer Video](https://raw.githubusercontent.com/silviu-toderita/battlebricks_timer/main/docs/video_thumb.jpg)](https://www.youtube.com/watch?v=O_XwcW9traM "Battlebricks Timer Overview")

-Competition timer for a game of all-out remote-controlled LEGO battlebots destruction.
+Competition timer for a game of all-out remote-controlled LEGO Battlebricks destruction.
 Based on an ESP8266 WiFi-enabled Microcontroller, it features an LED matrix displays that faces the audience, and a smaller LED matrix display that faces the players.
 Both displays show a mix of text and graphics depending on the status of the game.

 ## Features
 - Set your prefered game time and change it between rounds with the push of a button